 Conventional neutron dose meters such as popular 9-inch rem balls and Andersson-Braun rem meters are widely used for neutron surveillance or area monitoring in workplaces.
 These moderated-type devices present a reasonable fit between the detection efficiency and the fluence-to-dose conversion coefficients over a wide range of neutron energies.
 It has been well known that the detectors based solely on moderating or absorbing materials to shape the response function suffer from no effective response to high-energy neutrons.
 By embedding heavy metals in neutron moderators, the effective detector response can be extended to the GeV range, such as the two extended-range neutron rem meters WENDI(3) and LB6411(1) that mentioned previously.
 However, these commercial neutron dose meters, either conventional or extended-range types, were not selected for being the targets of this study because we did not have enough details in their designs including dimensions and material compositions.
-These details are necessary for detector modeling in numerical simulations to have an accurate prediction of the detector response function, one of the key ingredients in this study.
+These details are necessary for detector modelling in numerical simulations to have an accurate prediction of the detector response function, one of the key ingredients in this study.

-The Bonner sphere spectrometer is widely used in neutron spectrum determination because of several advantages including a wide energy range, isotropic angular response, reasonable detection sensitivity excellent neutron-gamma discrimination. and Intermediate-sized Bonner spheres are in principle similar to the design of most conventional neutron dose meters.
+The Bonner sphere spectrometer is widely used in neutron spectrum determination because of several advantages including a wide energy range, isotropic angular response, reasonable detection sensitivity and excellent neutron-gamma discrimination.
+Intermediate-sized Bonner spheres are in principle similar to the design of most conventional neutron dose meters.
 More importantly, the specification of the spectrometer provides detailed information for high-fidelity response function calculations.
-The PTB neutron multi-sphere spectrometer (NEMUS)(8) was used in this study, consisting of 11 standard polyethylene spheres of various diameters and 4 extended-range spheres.
-The four extended-range spheres were labeled 4C5_7, 3P5_7, 4P5_7 and 4P6_8; the three numbers in the label indicate, respectively, the diameters of the three spherical layers in inches: the inner polyethylene sphere, the embedded copper (C) or lead (P) shell and the outer polyethylene sphere.
-Among the Bonner spheres of various sizes and designs, two spheres were selected (the standard 9" sphere and the 4P6_8 leadembedded sphere) representing the conventional and extended-range neutron dose meters, respectively.
-In addition, standard Bonner spheres of diameters of 6", 7" and 8" were considered as alternative candidates of conventional-type neutron dose meters in order to investigate the effect of various choices of neutron dose meters on the resulting correction factors.
-The response functions of Bonner spheres were calculated using the continuous-energy Monte Carlo transport code MCNPX(9).
-For more details on the response function calculations and validation, please refer to our previous papers^(5, 10).
-Figure 1 shows the calculated response functions of five standard Bonner spheres of diameters ranging from 5" to 9" and two extended-range spheres 3P5 7 and 4P6 8.
+The PTB neutron multi-sphere spectrometer (NEMUS)(8) was used in this study, consisting of 11 standard polyethylene spheres of various diameters and four extended-range spheres.
+The four extended-range spheres were labeled 4C5 7, 3P5 7, 4P5 7, and 4P6 8; the three numbers in the label indicate, respectively, the diameters of the three spherical layers in inches: the inner polyethylene sphere, the embedded copper (C) or lead (P) shell, and the outer polyethylene sphere.
+Among the Bonner spheres of various sizes and designs, two spheres were selected (the standard 9" sphere and the 4P6 8 lead-embedded sphere) representing the conventional and extended-range neutron dose meters, respectively.
+In addition, standard Bonner spheres of diameters of 6", 7" and 8" were considered as alternative candidates of conventional type neutron dose meters in order to investigate the effect of various choices of neutron dose meters on the resulting correction factors.
+The response functions of Bonner spheres were calculated using the continuous-energy Monte

+Carlo transport code MCNPX(9).
+For more details on the response function calculations and validation, please refer to our previous papers^(5,10).
+Figure 1 shows the calculated response functions of five standard Bonner spheres of diameters ranging from 5" to 9" and two extended-range spheres 3P5_7 and 4P6_8.
+These detectors were used in this study as possible candidates of neutron dose meters or as instruments to construct a spectral indicator of neutron field.